 Questions about the rooms or services in Birthways?
 Call us at 515-239-2444 or 800-951-9222.
 Email inquiries can be sent to email@example.com.

 Mary Greeley Medical Center Designated Blue Distinction® Center+ for Maternity Care

 In addition, hospitals that receive a Blue Distinction Center+ for Maternity Care designation agreed to meet requirements that align with principles that support evidence-based practices of care, as well as having initiated programs to promote successful breastfeeding, as described in the Baby-Friendly Hospital Initiative by Baby-Friendly USA.
-Mary Greeley was designated as a Baby-Friendly hospital in January.
-It is the second and largest hospital in the state to earn the designation.
+Mary Greeley was designated as a Baby-Friendly hospital in 2015.
+Mary Greeley is only hospital in central Iowa to earn the designation.